-We know a broad range of individuals can succeed in our program.
-However, we know that individuals who demonstrate the following characteristics are more likely to succeed in the selection process and during pre-service training:
+We believe that a broad range of individuals can succeed in our program.
+Our research on past cohorts shows that individuals who possess the following characteristics are more likely to succeed in the selection process and during pre-service training:

 - Prioritize student learning and hold high expectations for all students

 - Demonstrate the ability to succeed at challenges